 Bipolar Disorder Treatment at Absolute Awakenings

 Formerly called manic depression or manic depressive illness, bipolar disorder is a mental health condition that’s characterized by dramatic changes in mood and behavior.
+Bipolar is also a mood disorder.
 Bipolar episodes toggle between excessive highs and extreme lows.
 People with bipolar disorder may be filled with tremendous energy and unreasonable optimism one day, and feel utterly hopeless and lacking motivation the next.

 At Absolute Awakenings, our mental health treatment program is streamlined to provide effective and long-lasting relief.
-We use comprehensive, evidence-based treatments for addressing the bipolar disorder.
+We use comprehensive, evidence-based treatments for addressing bipolar disorder.
 With our help, our patients learn how to lead happy and productive lives.
+We also provide addiction treatment care alongside our bipolar disorder program for a well rounded recovery.

 Symptoms and Signs of Bipolar Disorder

 Bipolar episodes, mood episodes, or mood swings that toggle between excessive highs and excessive lows are primary symptoms of bipolar disorder.
 Emotional highs for those with bipolar disorder are referred to as mania or hypomania, with hypomania being less intense than mania.
-Symptoms of mania and hypomania include:
+Bipolar symptoms of mania and hypomania include:

 - Suddenly becoming abnormally upbeat